morcibacsi/PSAVanCanBridge/readme.md

 ### What is it ?

-In the beginning of 2000's the PSA group (Peugeot and Citroen) used VAN bus as a communication protocol between the various comfort-related equipments.
+In the beginning of 2000's the PSA group (Peugeot and Citroen) used VAN bus as a communication protocol between the various comfort-related equipment.
 Later around 2005 they started to replace this protocol in their newer cars with the CAN bus protocol, however some cars had VAN bus inside them until 2009.

 The goal of this project is to have the new peripherals (mainly the head unit and the multi function display) using the CAN bus protocol working inside cars utilizing VAN bus.